JonathanGrossman/mongodb_basics/02_node_crud.md

 Like you did for the `.find()` method above, you can console log a specific value in the returned document using dot notation `console.log(one_db_user.first);` and also console log the `typeof` the document returned `console.log(typeof one_db_user);`.

 Although you may at times want to get only the most recently inserted document, it is just as (if not more) likely that you will want to get a document based on other criteria.
-Although later you will learn about this in more detail, here is an example of using the query argument to get a document that has a specific `_id`.
+The next chapter goes into more detail about how to get a document based on certain criteria.

-A very common occurrence in web applications is to get from your databse a user (or other specific item) by it's unique id.
+For now, however, it might be helpful to see a simple example of using the `query` argument.
+A very common occurrence in web applications is to get from your databse a user (or other specific item) by it's unique `_id`.
 Using the `.findOne()` method is a great way to do this.
+Although later you will learn about this in more detail, below is an example of using the `query` argument in `.findOne()` to get a document that has a specific `_id`.

-However, you need to pay attention to a at least one nuance to avoid confusing errors for what seems to be a simple action.
+Before showing you the example, know that you need to pay attention to at least one nuance when searching for a document by its `_id`.
+Knowing this nuance will help you avoid confusing errors for what seems to be a simple action.
+That nuance is using the `ObjectID` class.
+In MongoDB, the data type for `_id` is `ObjectID` (notice that `ID` has both letters capitalized; it's not `Id`).

-In MongoDB, the data type for `_id` is ObjectID (notice that `ID` has both letters capitalized; it's not `Id`).
-NodeJS, however, doesn't have the Mongo ObjectID data type built into it.
-You therefore need to import it from MongoDB and pass as a string into the ObjectID class to conver the string to an ObjectID.
-Here is an exmample.
+The problem is that NodeJS doesn't have the Mongo `ObjectID` data type built into it.
+You therefore need to import `ObjectID` from MongoDB and pass the `_id` as a string into the ObjectID class to convert the string to an ObjectID.

+With that introduction, here is the example of using `.findOne()` to get a document that has a specific `_id`.

 ```node
 const { MongoClient, ObjectID } = require("mongodb");